beerjs/reno/README.md

 ## Want to hang out?

 We will be meeting on the **2nd Thursday** of the month at *6pm*.
-Our current home for all of our events will be [Rue Bourbon](https://www.ruebourbonreno.com/) in midtown Reno.
+The current home for all of our events will be [Rue Bourbon](https://www.ruebourbonreno.com/) in midtown Reno.
 There is plenty of parking in the back.

 Want to join?
 -------------